kjeshang/NespressoMetropolisCustomerReviewAnalysis/README.md

 11. All pandas dataframes are altogether saved in an Excel workbook, as well as individual CSV files, and then placed into a "data" folder.
 12. The scraper bot is then shutdown.

+Please refer to the [Scrape](https://github.com/kjeshang/NespressoMetropolisCustomerReviewAnalysis/blob/main/1_Scrape.ipynb) Jupyter Notebook to view the codebase of the data scraping & extraction.

 ## Data Cleaning

 In this stage of the project, the raw Google Reviews data is imported and is cleaned for any data scraping errors & inconsistencies.
 There is transformation of the dataset to include new columns that are more meaningful for the later stages of the project.
 It is imperative to take a peek of the data by checking the first few rows and summary of column names, non-NULL count, and data types, prior to performing data cleaning & transformation.
 After the appropriate data cleaning & transformation steps are completed, the cleaned data is then loaded to a CSV file to be used in the next stage of the project.
 That being said, below is a list of the most important actions taken in this stage of the project leading up to the aforementioned data loading step.